nicolasDelhomme/pine-needles-fungi/README.md

 ## Note

-**Important** Because of the preprocessing, the reconstructed sequences are likely to be reverse-complemented.
-This does not affect annotation, clustering, *etc.* but for comparing to other dataset or for reporting, it might be worth to 2x check the sequence orientation and correct it if needed.
+**Important**: Because of the preprocessing, the reconstructed sequences are likely to be reverse-complemented.
+This does not affect annotation, clustering, _etc._ but for comparing to other dataset or for reporting, it might be worth to 2x check the sequence orientation and correct it if needed.